-ROPES & GRAY

-ALERT - Securities & Public Companies

-November 24, 2020

-SEC Adopts Amendments to MD&A and Financial Disclosures

-Continuing on its methodical march through the corporate disclosure rulebook, the SEC last week adopted final amendments to the disclosure rules affecting Management's Discussion and Analysis and related financial disclosures.
+Continuing on its methodical march through the corporate disclosure rulebook, the SEC adopted final amendments to the disclosure rules affecting MD&A and related financial disclosures.
 The amendments follow the theme of emphasizing principles-based disclosure tailored to a company's business and financial situation.
 Companies will be required to apply the amendments to filings for the first fiscal year ending on or after 210 days following publication of the rules in the Federal Register.
 Thus, calendar year companies will not be required to apply the rules until 2022.
-Companies may voluntarily provide disclosure consistent with the amendments any time after the effective date, so long as they provide disclosure responsive to an
+Companies may voluntarily provide disclosure consistent with the amendments any time after the effective date, so long as they provide disclosure responsive to an amended item in its entirety.
+This article discusses the most important changes and their impact on MD&A.

-Attorneys Thomas J. Fraser Keith F. Higgins Paul M. Kinsella Craig E. Marcus Patrick O'Brien

-amended item in its entirety.

-This Alert discusses the most important changes and their impact on MD&A.